itnode/SimpleFlake/README.md

 # DESCRIPTION

-SimpleFlake is a unique ID Generation Module
+SimpleFlake is a unique ID Generation Module based on timestamp in milliseconds and a part of randomness

 # LICENSE